gchq/sleeper/docs/developer-guide.md

 ### Javadoc

-We try to ensure that all classes have Javadoc.
+We try to ensure that all production classes have Javadoc.
 Most methods should also have Javadoc.

 Private methods, as well as getters and setters can be skipped unless there's something important to know.
+Constructors should usually not have Javadoc.
+We tend to avoid having more than one constructor by using builders, so the class Javadoc should be enough.

+Many classes have a static method `builder` that takes no arguments and returns a builder, and this does not usually need Javadoc.
+Each builder has a method `build` that creates an instance of the class being built, and this does not usually need Javadoc.

+Test classes can be left with no Javadoc, to aid in focus on the tests themselves.
+Other utilities or helper classes in the test code should have Javadoc similar to production code.

+#### Style

-See Oracle's standards for Javadoc:
+Please follow Oracle's standards for Javadoc:
 <https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html>

+Please pay particular attention to the style guide section in that article.

+Javadoc should explain higher level structure and intention, and how to use the code.
+Please try to talk about the behaviour of the item being described, and avoid reference to implementation details.
+Try to avoid information that would become incorrect if we replaced the implementation but achieved the same behaviour for the consumer.
+We can make an exception if a subsystem is complicated enough to require detailed explanation, but it should be something that can be switched out.

+Please avoid using Sleeper class, variable or field names directly except in a link tag, like `{@link SleeperClient}`.
+Without a link tag those references would not be updated if they are renamed.
+Link tags should generally only be used for classes that are already imported or defined in the current file.
+Please use them sparingly, and prefer to talk about domain concepts instead, unless specifically discussing the structure of the code.

-Note that the first sentence in a Javadoc comment will be used as a summary fragment in generated documentation.
+The first sentence in a Javadoc comment will be used as a summary fragment in generated documentation.
 This should not contain any links or formatting, to read normally as an item in a list.

-Checkstyle checks for most of our criteria.
+Checkstyle checks for a lot of our criteria, and should be enabled as an IDE extension.

 A notable omission from the Checkstyle checks is capitalisation of descriptions under tags, eg. parameter tags for methods.
 Following the Oracle standards, these should be either a short phrase in all lower case, or a full sentence